-Update May 2017: added a few more scripts suggested by our readers - and a few plugins were moved to a new post 40 Essential InDesign plugins, add-ons, and utilities
+Update February 2020: added 100 more scripts - and a few plugins were moved to a new post 40 Essential InDesign plugins, add-ons, and utilities

-Scripts are magic added to InDesign.
+Scripts are, in fact, like magic added to InDesign.
 Each time you have a repetitive task to carry out in InDesign, there is probably a script ready to do just that.
-We’ve collected a list of the best 90 scripts there are around.
+We’ve collected a list of the best 210 scripts there are around.
 If you can't find what you need – or you think we missed some great ones, feel free to drop a comment below.

 Quickly see how to install a script here.